xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 _It's worth looking at the price/hour for different machines based on your time preference...
 Often a 2x 2080 machine will cost twice as much, to rent, but only require half as much rental time...
 Just be aware that the JTR kernel doesn't scale as well once you get past ~2x GPUs..._

+## What you will need
+* Secure Shell (SSH) software client like Putty (on Windows)
+* (Optional) A Secure File Transfer tools like WinSCP (on Windows) - You will need this if you use a vast.ai instance to create your extract script, or if you try to copy autosave files.
+* A Credit Card (To pay for Vast.ai time)

 ## Vast.ai Instance Settings

 **OS Image**